lucapette/web/main/content/writing/my-engineering-management-values.md

 I write down meeting invitations in this form:

-- The point of the meeting
+- The point of the meeting.
-- The topics we want to cover (order often relevant)
+- The topics we want to cover (their order is often relevant).
-- The expected outcome
+- The expected outcome.

 This simplifies my job a little as I can quickly context-switch into "meeting mode" as soon as I read the agenda.
 This also helps me moderate the meeting.

-If the meeting is about some on-going topic, I most likely have a google doc attached to it so that we can take real-time notes.
+If the meeting is about some on-going topic, I most likely have a google doc attached to it so that the attendees can take real-time notes.

-If this seems like a lot of work to set up a meeting, it's because that's the point.

-If I'm demanding people to take time out of their day, it means the topics are important.
-My effort should reflect that.
+You may be thinking that this is a lot of work to set up a meeting but that _is_ my point: If I'm demanding people to take time out of their day, it means the topics are important.
+My effort must reflect that.

 I enforce a "no agenda no meeting" policy when it makes sense.
 While I personally like it very much, I found that meeting culture is too